miksimal/Lend-o-mat-tech-test/README.md

 # Tech Test

+This is my (successful) response to a tech test I was given in February 2020.

 ## Instructions

 A loan consists of a Loan ID, a borrower name, a repayment amount, and a funding amount (amount given to the borrower which is less than the repayment amount).